Blog

 Digital Badges vs Digital Certificates

 Digital badges and digital certificates are both used to represent achievements.
 The credential to use largely depends on the issuer’s preference, the type of program they are offering, and what recipients want to do with their digital credential e.g. digital badges are embeddable, digital certificates are printable.
-The key differences between digital badges and digital certificates are:
+Understanding how they complement each other helps organizations design recognition experiences that are both motivating and verifiable.

 For more information on what digital credential to use, refer to our article: When Should I Use a Digital Badge and Digital Certificate?